 An array of other objects in the scene that should affect static ambient lighting for the mesh.

 The name of the vertex attribute for storing generated texture coordinate data.

 The name of the material for storing the generated texture image.

-true if AO calculation succeeded; otherwise
+YES if AO calculation succeeded; otherwise

 Ambient occlusion (AO) is a measure, for each point on a surface, of how much ambient light can reach that point.
 For example, a narrow, concave section of a mesh does not receive much ambient light compared with a wide, flat section—thus, in a realistic rendering of the mesh, the concave sections should appear darker than the flat sections.
 This method analyzes the mesh (and, optionally, static elements of its local environment, specified in the

 objects parameter) to precompute (or “bake”) AO information for each point on the mesh’s surface.
 You can then use the resulting information in shading to produce a more realistic render.

 This method saves AO data as a texture image and associates that image with the mesh through the material property specified in the